lazyguyy/raetselnasen-solver/Readme.md

    * ``letters [LetterRule]``: The letter rules by which this word is constructed.
 Each ``LetterRule`` is of the following syntax ``[F|B|M]<index>P<index>`` where the first letter specifies whether the letter should be taken from the **F**ront, **B**ack or **M**iddle along with the (for ``M``-type rules unnecessary) index (starting from 1), followed by ``P`` and the index of the word in the ordered partial solution list from which the letter should be taken.
    * ``filters [Filter]``: A list of filters, which work exactly the same as the dictionary filters, only they are applied to the dictionary query created for this word.

-# A Simple Example
+# A simple example
-The folder ``./simple_test`` contains a simple example to better understand the workings of the program better.
+The folder ``./simple_test`` contains a simple example to better understand the workings of the program.
 There are seven partial solutions
 ``bud this program solves puzzles flawlessly`` and the final solution consists of three words:
  * The first word is constructed with the letter rules ``letters = [B3P2;B2P5;F5P6;F3P5;F2P3]`` and is a normal word.
  * The second word is a concatenation of at least two words and its letter rules are ``letters = [F1P6;B6P4;F3P4;F1P1;F2P7;B5P7;B1P4;F1P3;B5P5;B2P7;F4P5;F3P2;B2P3;MP4]``
  * The last word is anagrammed and consists of the letters ``[F2P7;B4P3;F4P7;B3P4;B1P3]``.

-Our word bank (a list of 10'000 (popular?) english words yoinked from [here](https://apiacoa.org/publications/teaching/datasets/google-10000-english.txt)) is saved in ``dictionary.txt`` and the partial solutions are contained in ``words.txt``.
+Our word bank (a list of 10'000 (popular?)
+English words yoinked from [here](https://apiacoa.org/publications/teaching/datasets/google-10000-english.txt)) is saved in ``dictionary.txt`` and the partial solutions are contained in ``words.txt``.
 We may craft the following configuration file:
 ```
 general {
     min_matches = 3;